tinkledoomhammer/some-notes/stackedit/Code/godot/gdscript.md

 * The `self` variable is always available and can be used to access class members
 * A function can return at any time
 * The default return value is `null`
-* If a function is only one line long, then it can be all on one line
+* If a function body is only one line long, then it can be all on one line
+* The return value and parameters can also have a type specification
+	* If the argument has a default value then the type can be inferred
+* the return type can be expressed after the argument list with the `->` arrow token
+*

 ### Statements and control flow